 Employee Advocacy: Why?

-While I’ve already mentioned that your employees can be your best and biggest asset, there are several reasons that justify this.
-Some of your employees might hold more online reach and influence than your own CEO – perhaps even more than your own brand!
-However, regardless of their individual influence or reach, your employees can all help you achieve your brand goals and KPIs.
+While I’ve already mentioned that your employees can be your best and biggest asset, several reasons justify this.
+Some of your employees might hold more online reach and influence than your CEO – perhaps even more than your own brand!
+However, regardless of their influence or reach, your employees can all help you achieve your brand goals and KPIs.

-Before we dive into the ins and outs, here’s a quick note on reach and influence, two metrics that play a major role in employee advocacy.
+Before we dive into the ins and outs, here’s a quick note on reach and influence, two metrics that play a significant role in employee advocacy.

 The reach of your employees combined can easily span beyond your brand reach, and beyond the platforms you’re currently on.
 While you’re focussing your efforts on Facebook and Twitter, your employees might already have a presence on other social networks you haven’t explored yet, like Reddit, Tumblr, Path…the list goes on.